xscapex/Bigquery_introduction/README.md

 Step 3.
 ---

-In bq_connect.py, specify the project_id
+In bq_connect.py, specify the project_id.